 Garage Measurements You Need to Fit Your RV Trailer

-As mentioned earlier, there aren’t many options available for trailer vans that can fit a standard garage size.
+As mentioned earlier, there aren’t many options available for trailers and vans that can fit a standard garage size.
 If you’re looking to buy your very own recreational vehicle and you want it to fit inside your garage for storage, it’s important to know the exact measurements of your space.
 Below, is a list of the common dimensions of standard door openings for 1- and 2-car garages:

 Door Measurements of Standard 1 Car Garage